mb0/xelf-old/DESIGN.md

 variables, parameters or field names in declarations or when setting object fields or map elements by key.

-There is a couple of predefined forms that resolvers can use to validate expression arguments.

 Predefined Symbols
 ------------------

-Both the literal symbols null, false, true as well as the type names are considered keywords and always refer to the predefined meaning regardless of the context.
-While all resolvers are just built-ins in the root environment and can be replaced in sub environments.
+Only the literal symbols nill, false and true as well as the void type use hard keywords.
+All other types are just built-in definitions that can be overwritten in sub environment.

-Treating literal symbols and type names as keyword substantially simplifies symbol resolution.
-However the type names contain common short names that may occur in user code and models, for that reason symbols referring to scoped variables or resolver can use a path syntax to force scope lookup.
-This path syntax can also be used to select shadowed variables from a parent scope.

-While the above paragraphs provide valid points, I am uneasy about the number for keywords that the type names introduce.
-However, the type names are frequently used and should remain short and simple, however local declarations should not need special syntax either and should be able to declare variables that use a name already used by types.
+The schema prefix can be used to refer to built-in types, even if shadowed by a another definition.

 Types are mostly used in context where there are explicitly expected.
-Maybe we can introduce a rule stating that in those cases simple names are always treated as type, while every other case resolves the name in its environment, allowing shadowing.
-To still refer to types we would could reuse one of the special prefix '@' or '~', that are already associated with type resolution.
-The schema prefix '~' is a good choice because the predefined types can be considered an implicit part of the type schema.
-This means that we cannot use type names as schema names, which might be a good idea anyway.
+Maybe we can introduce a rule stating that in those cases simple names are always treated as type, while every other case resolves the name in its environment.

 Type References
 ---------------

-There are five kinds of reference types.
+There are four kinds of reference types.

 Self and ancestor reference refer to the current or ancestor object type and are used for recursive type definitions.